PMG Grading Process

 PMG uses a proven, multi-step process that ensures the accuracy, consistency and integrity of its authentication and grading.
 Here, you can explore the key stages that each note passes through.

-All submissions to PMG in the United Kingdom are handled by NGC International UK Limited (NGC UK), its UK affiliate.
+All submissions to PMG in the United Kingdom are handled by Certified Collectibles Group – International UK Limited (CCG UK).

 When a submission is received, it is opened by trained PMG staff under security cameras and immediately checked against the submission paperwork.
 The submission is then entered into PMG's proprietary tracking system with a unique submission number.
 If requested by the submitter, the submission is shipped (with insurance) to PMG headquarters for authentication, grading and encapsulation.
 Alternatively, the submitter can request that their submission be held for the next PMG on-site grading event.

 Verification and Research

 Each note gets a more detailed review to confirm that its description matches the information provided by the submitter.
 A unique ID and barcode is assigned to track the note throughout the PMG grading process.
 Most notes are attributed to a reference catalog (such as Friedberg or Pick) by a researcher.
 At this stage, the note is separated from the submission paperwork so that PMG's graders don't know the submitter's identity, helping to ensure complete impartiality.